ZJU-DAILY/MetaKG/README.md

 # MetaKG

+This is our Pytorch implementation for the paper:

-Source code for MetaKG: Meta-learning on Knowledge Graph for Cold-start Recommendation
+> Yuntao Du, Xinjun Zhu, Lu Chen, Ziquan Fang and Yunjun Gao (2022).
+MetaKG: Meta-learning on Knowledge Graph for Cold-start Recommendation

 ## Environment Requirements

 - Ubuntu OS
 - Python >= 3.8 (Anaconda3 is recommended)
 - PyTorch 1.7+
-- A Nvidia GPU with cuda 11.1+ (RTX 3090 is preferred)
+- A Nvidia GPU with cuda 11.1+

 ## Datasets